jeffwilcox/jeffwilcox.blog/_posts/2013-04-25-4thandmayor-azure-websites.md

 categories: [windows-azure, cloud, nodejs, 4thandmayor]
 tags: [windows-azure, 4thandmayor, nodejs, cloud, express, websites]
 ---
-After several years of hosting the production web services and web site for my foursquare application called 4th & Mayor with AWS, last month I finally was able to spend a little time to migrate most of the service over to Windows Azure.
-It has been several weeks and production traffic continues to do well.
+After several years of hosting the production web services and web site for my foursquare application (4th & Mayor)[https://www.4thandmayor.com/]) with AWS, last month I finally was able to spend a little time to migrate most of the service over to Windows Azure.
+It has been several weeks and production traffic continues to do well, with no downtime.
+I'm hosting the core set of services using Windows Azure Web Sites

  I wanted to write a little about the migration, mostly as an introduction to the Web Sites product that is in preview mode over in the Microsoft cloud world.

 Thanks to the magic of DNS, I actually had the application deployed both on Amazon and Microsoft's clouds using DNS round robin for a while, helping me make sure that I had a high level of confidence in the fault tolerance of my application.
 Fun stuff.